andyferris/Tabulars.jl/README.md

    indices can be acheived by concatenation or a "grouped" index.)
 These are not generically shaped "ragged" arrays.
  * Within each dimension each index is unique.
- * The indices are immutable.
+ * For the moment at least, the indices are immutable.
 If you want to resize a container, add a row to the table, or whatever, it will be idiomatic to construct a new object (in the functional programming style).
-However, it generally will be allowed that the elements may ben updated (e.g. with `setindex!`).
+On the other hand, it generally will be allowed that the elements may ben updated (e.g. with `setindex!`), though the assumption that this is possible will not be baked in as it is in the `Base.AbstractArray` code.